9 Different Types of Owls in Kansas

 They usually nest in cavities or tree stumps near the ground and often use abandoned hawk or squirrel nests.

-These are types of owls in Kansas that hunt at night, consuming a variety of insects, small mammals, reptiles, amphibians, and other birds.
+These are types of owls in Kansas that hunt at night.
+They consume a variety of insects, small mammals, reptiles, amphibians, and other birds.

 They are well adapted to urban areas and are common in parks, gardens, and other green spaces.